 There are several similarities between the RAID 5 configuration and that of RAID 6.
 For the purposes of this article, these similarities are unimportant.
 The differences however, are of great significance.
 A key difference between the two is that RAID 6 systems employ twice as much parity data as RAID 5 storage.
 This enable the array to continue functioning in the event that two hard drives fail.
 RAID 5 systems are only capable of losing a single hard drive before the entire system goes offline.
 Having the fault tolerance to account for losing two drives is valuable for businesses or individuals that would incur significant costs from extended downtime.

 The additional fault tolerance offered by RAID 6 does not come without cost.
 Writing data will take longer than it would with RAID 5, owing to the need to compute and distribute the additional parity data.
 This parity data also necessitates using an additional hard drive to hold the same amount of data as an equivalent RAID 5 appliance.

 RAID 6 Data Recovery Conclusion

-If you or your business has suffered a RAID 6 disk failure, you can rest assured that the Data Savers team will do anything in our power to restore the data from your RAID system.
+If you or your business has suffered a RAID 6 disk failure, you can rest assured that the Data Savers LLC team will do anything in our power to restore the data from your RAID system.
 We even offer an expedited ‘urgent priority’ data recovery service where our engineers will work after-hours during the week, as well as weekends, to restore your data as soon as possible.
-Regardless of how quickly you need your data back, Data Savers is your best option for RAID 6 data recovery.
+Regardless of how quickly you need your data back, Data Savers LLC is your best option for RAID 6 data recovery.